Thomas Larsen

 nytimes.com

-The U.S. and China must agree on a trust architecture for A.I. devices, or else rogue entities will destabilize these two superpower nations long before they get around to fighting a war.
+The U.S. and China must agree on a trust architecture for A.I., or rogue entities will destabilize the two superpowers long before they fight a war.

 This matches my view that AGI will only make our barriers to progress even more bottleneck-y, even more painful.
 And Europe is probably in the most vulnerable position when it comes to this.